dentarg/auth0-blog/_posts/2018-01-15-building-real-time-web-applications-using-wolkenkit.markdown

 What is still missing is the handling of authentication and authorization of your users.
 To avoid having to worry about these things in every application, you can outsource this to a trusted third party, the so-called **identity provider**.
 Its primary job is to identify your users and to issue tokens for them, similar to a passport.

-Then, your users need to send this token with every request, so your backend can verify the validity of the token and identify the user based on the data stored in the token, the so-called **claims**.
+Then, your users need to send this token with every request, so your backend can verify the validity of the token and identify the user based on the data stored in the token, or the **claims**.
 Since your application relies on an external service for handling identity, it becomes the **relying party**.

 To avoid tampering with the tokens, they need to be cryptographically signed.
 Fortunately, there is a standard for issuing and handling these tokens.
-It is called [JWT](https://jwt.io/) (*JSON Web Token*) and uses a JSON-based format for implementing the tokens.
+It is called [JWT (*JSON Web Token*)](https://jwt.io/) and uses a JSON-based format for implementing the tokens.
 The way how applications exchange these tokens is also described in a standard, called [OpenID Connect](http://openid.net/connect/).

 Since your users send their tokens with every request, you do not need to use cookies and sessions anymore.
-Instead, this works perfectly well with stateless services, which is one of the main reasons why JWT and OpenID Connect gained a lof of popularity in the past few years.
+Instead, this works perfectly well with stateless services, which is one of the main reasons why JWT and OpenID Connect gained a lot of popularity in the past few years.

 This is where [Auth0](https://auth0.com/) comes into play, because Auth0 is **identity management as a service**.
 This way you can make use of JWT and OpenID Connect without the need to setup all the identity infrastructure by yourself.
-If you don't have an account yet, now is a good time to [sign up for a free Auth0 account](https://auth0.com/signup).
+If you don't have an account yet, now is a good time to <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">sign up for a free Auth0 account</a>.

 In your account, you need to create a new client first.
 For that, login and go to the [dashboard](https://manage.auth0.com/).
 Then, click the *New Client* button in the upper right corner to create a new client: